zeroclipboard/zeroclipboard/docs/instructions.md

 If you hosted "`ZeroClipboard.swf`" on a different domain than the hosting page on version 1.1.7 or below, when you upgrade to a version above 1.1.7, you should either move "`ZeroClipboard.swf`" to the same domain as the hosting page or set the `allowScriptAccess` option to `always`.

 For more information about `allowScriptAccess`, consult the *[official Flash documentation](http://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html)*.

+### Cross-Protocol Limitations

+ZeroClipboard was intentionally configured to _not_ allow the SWF to be served from a secure domain (HTTPS) but scripted by an insecure domain (HTTP).

+If you find yourself in this situation (as in [Issue #170](https://github.com/zeroclipboard/ZeroClipboard/issues/170)), please consider the following options:
+ 1. Serve the SWF over HTTP instead of HTTPS.
+If the page's protocol can vary (e.g. authorized/unauthorized, staging/production, etc.), you should include add the SWF with a relative protocol (`//s3.amazonaws.com/blah/ZeroClipboard.swf`) instead of an absolute protocol (`https://s3.amazonaws.com/blah/ZeroClipboard.swf`).
+ 2. Serve the page over HTTPS instead of HTTP.
+If the page's protocol can vary, see the note on the previous option (1).
+ 3. Update ZeroClipboard's ActionScript codebase to call the [`allowInsecureDomain`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/Security.html#allowInsecureDomain\(\)) method, then recompile the SWF with your custom changes.

 ### Text To Copy